Reclast: 7 things you should know

-- Reclast belongs to a group of medicines known as bisphosphonates.
+- Reclast belongs to the class of medicines known as bisphosphonates.

 - Reclast may be used to treat or prevent osteoporosis caused by menopause, steroid use, or low hormone levels due to gonadal failure.

 - Reclast may also be used to increase bone mineral density in men and to treat Paget's disease of the bone in men and women.